 - OCRHC aims to help diversify the museum field by providing guided learning opportunities to individuals from varied economic, ethnic, cultural, social, and educational backgrounds.
 All individuals are welcome to apply.

-- Applicants must be interested in pursuing a career in museums, public history, history, public administration, education, or a related area.
+- Should be interested in pursuing a museum, public history, history, public administration, education, or other related career.